SM 32x175 [2xM8] / N42 - magnetic roller

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which is crucial in the context of children's health.
-It's also worth noting that miniscule components of these devices have the potential to hinder the diagnostic process after entering the body.
+- Health risk to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is particularly important in the context of child safety.
+Additionally, small elements of these devices have the potential to hinder the diagnostic process in case of swallowing.

 Neodymium magnets are the most powerful, most remarkable magnets on earth, and the surprising force between them can shock you at first.

-Neodymium magnets are fragile as well as will shatter if allowed to collide with each other, even from a distance of a few centimeters.
-Despite being made of metal and coated with a shiny nickel plating, they are not as hard as steel.
-At the moment of collision between the magnets, tiny sharp metal pieces can be propelled in various directions at high speed.
+Neodymium magnets are fragile as well as will break if allowed to collide with each other, even from a distance of a few centimeters.
+Despite being made of metal as well as coated with a shiny nickel plating, they are not as hard as steel.
+At the moment of collision between the magnets, tiny sharp metal fragments can be propelled in various directions at high speed.
 Eye protection is recommended.

 Avoid drilling or mechanical processing of neodymium magnets.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.